Skip to main content

 • route traffic between private subnets and configure internet access for devices in a private subnet using cloud routers;

-• connect static public IP addresses to devices in private subnets to configure internet access to them;
+• connect public floating IP addresses to devices in private subnets to set up access to them from the Internet;

-• connect devices to public subnets for internet access to and from your environment.
-Cloud servers, load balancers, and Managed Database clusters can be connected to public subnets using ports;
+• connect devices to public subnets for access to and from the Internet.
+You can connect cloud servers, load balancers, and Managed Database clusters to public subnets using ports;

-• distribute incoming network traffic among cloud servers using load balancers;
+• distribute incoming network traffic between cloud servers using load balancers;

 • to organize network connectivity between devices in different pools (including different projects and accounts) or between different services, private subnets can be connected to a global router;